 Frequently Asked Questions About North Carolina's Security Deposit Law

 Oftentimes, security deposits are a source of conflict between landlords and tenants.
-This conflict mainly arises from disagreements pertaining to the cost of deposit deductions when the tenant moves out.
+This conflict mainly arises from disagreements pertaining to the cost of deposit deductions when the tenant moves out from the rental properties.

 Tenants may think that they returned the property in good condition, but landlords may disagree.